LEFapps/mani-pona/README.md

 ### Transactions
-- The user can initialise a transaction and sign it using the QR code system
+- The user can initialize a transaction and sign it using the QR code system
 - The user can scan an initialized transaction and sign it using the QR code system
 - The user can add a message to a transaction before signing it
 - The user can see a history of all transactions on their ledger